tlverse/tmlcimx2021-workshop/index.md

 We can help with these installation issues and others on Slack’s #install channel.

-## About this workshop {-}
+## About this short course {-}

-This workshop will provide a comprehensive introduction to the field of Targeted Learning for causal inference, and the corresponding ["tlverse" software ecosystem](https://github.com/tlverse).
+This short course will provide a comprehensive introduction to the field of Targeted Learning for causal inference, and the corresponding ["tlverse" software ecosystem](https://github.com/tlverse).
 Targeted Learning is a general statistical approach which unifies advances in causal inference, statistical